heurtematte/hugo-eclipsefdn-website-boilerplate/README.md

 ```

 Please make sure to keep this sub-module up-to-date if you decide to utilize it.
 The Eclipse Foundation Webdev team regularly publishes new versions.
 For more information, please see Git documentation on [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+Reference the Hugo Solstice Theme's [migration guide](https://gitlab.eclipse.org/eclipsefdn/it/webdev/hugo-solstice-theme/-/wikis/Migration-Guide)
+to help you deal with breaking changes.

 ## Build my project's website